”There is no bad weather, only bad clothing.”

 - Socks: Thin liner socks of merino wool as a base layer.
 On top of that wool blend medium weight socks.

 - Gaiters: MLD eVent light snow gaiters are waterproof, breathable and help prevent snow from entering in the top of my shoes/boots.

-- Footwear: Trail running or low-cut hiking shoes which are lightweight, breathable and quick drying.
+- Footwear: Trail running or low-cut hiking shoes which are lightweight, breathable and quick-drying.
 Note: Everyone’s feet are different.
 Make your footwear choices according to what is right for you and what is suitable for the conditions into which you are venturing.
-See Footwear in the GEAR and GOING LIGHT sections for details.

-- Gaiters: If I am hiking in desert-like or overgrown terrain where debris entering my shoes is a constant issue, I will wear lightweight, quick-dry Dirty Girl gaiters, which fit perfectly over running or trail running shoes.
+- Gaiters: If I am hiking in desert-like or overgrown terrain where debris entering my shoes is a constant issue, I will wear lightweight, quick-dry Dirty Girl gaiters, which fit perfectly over running/trail running shoes.

 For further gear recommendations and an in-depth analysis of the layering system, check out Mark Verber’s Outdoor Clothing and Footwear.